Buhari condoles with Chief of Army Staff, Buratai, over mother’s death

 President Buhari also prayed that the almighty God would comfort Lt.-Gen. Buratai, who has been at the epicentre of war against terrorists in North East, urging the family to find solace in Hajiya Hauwa’s good works.

-Meanwhile, the Chairman of Globacom, Dr Mike Adenuga Jnr, has also sent condolences to the President over the death of Malam Abba Kyari, Chief of Staff to the President.
+Meanwhile, the Chairman of Globacom, Dr Mike Adenuga Jnr., has also sent condolences to the President over the death of Mallam Abba Kyari, Chief of Staff to the President.

 Adenuga described the deceased as a “great patriot whose love and self-sacrificing dedication to the interest and progress of our country remained noble and intense until his death.’’